Take care of your gut and improve your mental health!

 Interestingly this was a post that received many more answers and comments than other posts.
 It made me think and thus I want to explore this question a little more in this week’s blog.
 You will find some valuable tips on how to stay sharp and pain-free when growing older (we all gonna get there so better read on)

 So, let me ask YOU first: What is your biggest fear when it comes to health?

 Please comment below and let me know BEFORE reading on.

 I am curious what you will reply.
 When I asked this question online, a lot replied that they fear age, not being mentally fit, Alzheimer/dementia and having pain, not being able to live a “normal” life.

 I understand that so well as these are my fears too.
 But having studied intensively the science of nutrition, including mental health.
-I also learnt that many age related conditions can be prevented, reversed or at least diminished with the right food and lifestyle choices.
+I also learned that many age-related conditions can be prevented, reversed, or at least diminished with the right food and lifestyle choices.
 This goes hand in hand with a balanced spiritual and emotional approach.